arnavt78/bubbleos/README.md

 ### Windows

-BubbleOS can be run by running the executable file directly through File Explorer, or through Command Prompt, PowerShell, or other command line interpreters.
+BubbleOS can be started by running the executable file directly through File Explorer or Command Prompt, PowerShell, or other command-line interpreters.
 Note that when running BubbleOS for the first time, a SmartScreen window may appear saying that the app may put your PC at risk.
 This can be safely ignored, and BubbleOS can be run by clicking _More Info_ and then _Run anyway_.

 When BubbleOS is run, a command line will appear using the default terminal application (by default, this is the Command Prompt, but it can also commonly be the Windows Terminal on most systems).
 Generally, a terminal application that supports more color is recommended, such as Windows Terminal.